 Did you know that most employees feel a promotion is not fairly decided based on ability and performance?
 According to a World at Work study 65% of employees have doubts that a promotion is based on a fair assessment.
 I would like to believe that those numbers are somewhat inflated, after all, everyone wants a promotion and thinks they are above average.
-It is true that deciding who to promote can be tough for some managers.
+But it is true that deciding who to promote can be tough for some managers.
 After all, nearly all employees would like a promotion, and pretty much all those same employees work hard and do their best.
 So how is a manager supposed to decide who should be promoted to the next level?

 Doing their job well is not enough